Dev-Mehta/Blog/_data/blog/2021-05-24-operators-control-flow-and-functions-in-python-python-basics-masterclass-continued.md

   contains two parts operand and operator.
 The variables that will be changed after the operation are called operands and the symbol used is called operator.
+thumbnail: >-
+  /assets/Operators, Control Flow, and Functions in Python - Python Basics Masterclass Continued.png
 ---
-In the last article, we studied what is python, how to install it on your computer, and basic data types in python(numeric, strings, lists, tuples, dictionaries).
+In the [last article](https://simplifiedweb.netlify.app/introduction-to-python-a-masterclass-for-beginners), we studied what is python, how to install it on your computer, and basic data types in python(numeric, strings, lists, tuples, dictionaries).
 In this article, we will study operators in python, control flow statements and functions in python.

 ## Operators in Python